apecloud/kubeblocks/docs/user_docs/lifecycle_management/lifecycle_management_api.md

 #### spec.clusterDefinitionRef

-`spec.clusterDefinitionRef` refers to `ClusterDefiniton` and its value should be the same as `ClusterDefinition`.
+`spec.clusterDefinitionRef` refers to `ClusterDefinition` and its value should be the same as `ClusterDefinition`.

 #### spec.component